ctrf-io/github-test-reporter/README.md

 ### Generating Detailed Test Table

-For a test details table, add the `tests` argument to your workflow yaml:
+For a test details table, add the `tests` command to your workflow yaml:

 ```yaml
 - name: Publish CTRF Detailed Test Summary Results